 The Council will consider paying a market supplement to employees in that post, in addition to the normal reward package.
 Such payments will be made only in exceptional circumstances and will be in accordance with a clear and consistent framework for the determination of the level of any market supplement payment.
-Any supplement paid will be temporary, and will be reviewed and monitored on a regular basis (at least every 12 months) and varied or removed where necessary if the market changes.
+Any supplement paid will be temporary, and will be reviewed and monitored on a regular basis (bi-annually) and varied or removed where necessary if the market changes.